The kids and I made this super simple telescope craft out of a recycled International Delight creamer bottles and colorful tape.

 I’ve said it many times, but raiding the recycling bin has so much potential and so much fun that’s free!
-I have a Upcycling Recyclables board on Pinterest that I keep handy to find new stuff to do with my recycling!
+I have an Upcycling Recyclables board on Pinterest that I keep handy to find new stuff to do with my recycling!

 I rinsed out an empty bottle, removed the lid and cut off the very bottom of the bottle.

 We used colorful tape we had on hand, but I can think of some other fun ways to decorate them:

 - Colorful, fun stickers!

-- Paint them [rolling them in a tray of paint would be fun!]
+- Paint them (rolling them in a tray of paint would be fun!)

 - Glue and yarn or paper scraps